mmartoccia/llm-council/README.md

 ![llmcouncil](header.jpg)

-The idea of this repo is that instead of asking a question to your favorite LLM provider (e.g. OpenAI GPT 5.1, Google Gemini 3.0 Pro, Anthropic Claude Sonnet 4.5, xAI Grok 4, eg.c), you can group them into your "LLM Council".
-This repo is a simple, local web app that essentially looks like ChatGPT except it uses OpenRouter to send your query to multiple LLMs, it then asks them to review and rank each other's work, and finally a Chairman LLM produces the final response.
+The idea of this repo is that instead of asking a question to your favorite LLM provider (e.g. OpenAI GPT 5.1, Google Gemini 3.0 Pro, Anthropic Claude Sonnet 4.5, xAI Grok 4, etc.), you can group them into your "LLM Council".
+This repo is a simple, local web app that essentially looks like ChatGPT except it uses **local CLI tools** from each provider to send your query to multiple LLMs.
+The LLMs then review and rank each other's work, and finally a Chairman LLM produces the final response.

+**This fork has been modified** to use subscription-based CLI tools (Codex, Claude, Gemini, Grok) instead of the original OpenRouter API approach, eliminating per-token API costs.

 In a bit more detail, here is what happens when you submit a query: